How to find the best estate agent

 What about online estate agents?

 Online estate agents are much cheaper than conventional high street estate agents.
-But they vary in terms of what packages and prices they offer.
-See our guides Should I use an online estate agent? and A comparison of online estate agents: which one should I use?
+But you pay this cheaper a fixed fee upfront and they vary in terms of what packages and prices they offer.
+You can view and compare online estate agents with our comparison of online estate agents: which one should I use?

 Online estate agents all have essentially the same marketing approach, which is to advertise your house online on websites like Zoopla, Rightmove, Primelocation.
 Some will also use national newspapers.